THE AGE OF RECONCILIATION

-And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, (Revelation 12:7)
+And war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, (Revelation 12:7)

 Knowing that God has established the world on the seas and floods, Abraham looked for a city that has foundations.
 That city is the holy city, the new Jerusalem.
 The only city having foundations that cannot be removed is Christ and those who are part of Him.

 Next we shall begin to see the extent to which God will permit evil to vaunt itself before He puts an end to sin and brings in everlasting righteousness.
 First God will permit sin to reach into the heavens.
 Then God will shake the heavens and the earth so all that is not founded in Christ will be cast out of the Kingdom and truth will prevail.